The Death of Paid Acquisition

 - $900/month for 30 posts

-- Zero followers to start
+- No followers to start

-- 10% hit rate = 3 outliers
+- A 10% hit rate still gives you 3 outliers

-- 500k+ potential reach
+- 500k+ in potential reach

 Why Community Beats Acquisition

-Greg Isenberg, who sold a community platform to WeWork, puts it bluntly: 95% of paid communities are dead.
-The future isn't paid communities — it's community as a product layer, not the product itself.
+If they do, you have a community.
+If they don't, you have a leaky bucket, and no amount of paid spend will fill it.
+Greg Isenberg, who sold a community platform to WeWork, says it plainly: 95% of paid communities are dead.
+The thing that works isn't a community you charge for.
+It's community as a layer of the product, not the product itself.

 The Spectrum Shift